z0n3d100/reference-architectures/identity/adds-extend-domain/notes.md

 ## Instructions

 - Complete all passwords and shared secret keys on the 2 connections.
 Optionally change the user names.
-- Run azbb with onprem.json parameters file.
+- Run azbb with
+    - onprem.json
+    - onprem-primary-ext.json
+    - onprem-secondary-ext.json
+    - onprem-vnet-dns.json
-- Run azbb with azure.json parameters file.
+    - azure.json

 ## More info